mxklb/boluscalculator/README.md

 2. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_ [BE]
 3. Enter the amount of _Bread Units_ to be eaten --> _Effective Meal_ [BE]

 The resulting insulin which is needed - the _Final Bolus_ [BE] - is defined as the sum of the _Correction_ and the _Effective Meal_.
-All results are immediately calculated when the input values change.
+All results are immediately calculated when the input values are changed.
 Red colored numbers indicate that a correction is needed.
 Green colored numbers indicate that one need to eat.

 _Note:_ By setting the amount of _Bread Units_ to be eaten to "0", the result is the _Correction_.